maxArturo/maxarturo.github.io/_posts/2020-05-20-org-mode-text-blocks.md

 title: Setting up code blocks in org mode
 ---

 Usually when taking notes, I like inserting code snippets to refer to commmands or neat ways of solving things.
-For those familiar with markdown this is ubiquitous with using backticks (`` ` ``) for in-line snippets, and triple ticsk (`` ``` ``) to start and end an entire code block.
+For those familiar with markdown this is ubiquitous with using backticks (`` ` ``) for in-line snippets, and triple ticks (`` ``` ``) to start and end an entire code block.

 Now that I'm using org mode with spacemacs to take these notes, often I find myself exporting to github-flavored markdown with the export functionality provided by `markdown-toc` `markdown-mode` in org mode.
 However, org mode has a bit more complicated way of denoting code blocks.
 If you want a typescript code block you'll have to type up the following: